Type 304 and 304L Stainless Steel

 Type 304 Stainless Steel

-Type 304 is the most widely used austenitic (non-magnetic) stainless steel.
-It is also known as "18/8" stainless steel because of its composition, which includes 18 percent chromium and 8 percent nickel.
+Type 304 is the most widely used austenitic stainless steel.
+It is also known as "18/8" stainless steel because of its composition, which includes 18% chromium and 8% nickel.
 Type 304 stainless steel has good forming and welding properties as well as strong corrosion resistance and strength.

 This kind of stainless steel also has good drawability.
-It can be formed into a variety of shapes and, in contrast to type 302 stainless, can be used without annealing.
+It can be formed into a variety of shapes and, in contrast to type 302 stainless, can be used without annealing, the heat treatment that softens metals.
 Common uses for type 304 stainless steel are found in the food industry.
-It's ideal for brewing, milk processing and wine-making, as well as for pipelines, yeast pans, fermentation vats and storage tanks.
+It's ideal for brewing, milk processing, and wine-making.
+It's also suitable for pipelines, yeast pans, fermentation vats, and storage tanks.

 Type 304L Stainless Steel